Keyboard shortcuts

 • Integration with standard tools (jq, yq)

-• Native format editing (toml for ADRs/work items)
+• Native format inspection (toml for governance artifacts)

 This pattern follows kubectl and Docker conventions where -o json works on all read operations.